 With her study of neuroscience and trauma-sensitive mindfulness, Linda knows how jumpy and overwhelmed our nervous systems are in the modern workplace.
 She helps clients to track their own thinking and behavior long enough to become better observers of themselves and others in real time so they can self-correct while everyone else is running around with their hair on fire.

-Linda also moderates Saturday workshops for Better Angels (from Lincoln’s 1st inaugural address, on the ‘better angels of our nature’, just before the Civil War), a citizen-driven movement bringing even numbers of conservatives and liberals for Saturday workshops to depolarize America.
+Linda also moderates Saturday workshops for Braver Angels (from Lincoln’s 1st inaugural address, on the ‘better angels of our nature’, just before the Civil War), a citizen-driven movement bringing conservatives and liberals together for workshops to depolarize America.
 Graduates often go on to dinner together afterwards and take on local issues in a bi-partisan way.

 - International Coach Federation Professional Certified Coach (PCC)

-- Prior to coaching, 25 years of experience in leadership, organization, and career development in aerospace and consulting for mission-driven organizations
+- Prior to coaching, 25 years of experience in leadership, organization, and career development in aerospace and consulting for dozens of mission-driven organizations

 - Passion for coaching leaders in the midst of change, using adversity as a living laboratory for experimenting with how to do their best work in a way that’s sustainable.

-- Works with clients on topics including resilient leadership, emotional intelligence, and applying recent findings in neuroscience
+- Works with clients on topics including resilience, increasing capacity to manage frustration anxiety, emotional intelligence, and learning to embody an inclusion mindset

 - Executive Certificate in Leadership Coaching (Georgetown University)